-There’s no on-site camping at the event, however our official ticketing partner Festicket have ticket & local accommodation deals available.
-You check out options and book here.
+There’s no on-site camping at the event, however our official ticketing partners have ticket and local accommodation deals available.

 Yes, this is a family friendly event, however all those under the age of 16 must be accompanied by an adult aged 21 or over.
 ID may be required.

-Please note that our bars operate on a Challenge 25 policy.
+Please note that our bars operate a Challenge 25 policy.
 ID will be required.

 Strobes will be used on some of the performances.
-If you have a history of adverse reactions to strobes we would not advise attending the event.
+If you have a history of adverse reactions to strobes we would advise against attending the event.

-Adult tickets are required for all those aged 14 years or over
+Adult tickets are required for all those aged 16 years or over.